CGI Security Documentation

 --with-install-dir=PATH

-path to installation directory - this should be the path to your
+Path to installation directory.
+This should be the path to your server's cgi-bin directory.

 --with-cgi-dir=PATH

-path relative to home dir for cgi scripts
+Path relative to home directory for CGI scripts.

 --with-multiuser-cgi-dir=PATH